Valorization of Algerian food by-products in animal feed

 Fecha de Publicación:2024

 Descripción:Introduction.
 The valorization of food by-products in animal feed has emerged as a pivotal strategy.
 This innovative approach not only addresses the challenge of food waste management but also contributes to the optimization of resources in animal nutrition.
 Objective.
-To characterize food waste (carob molasses residue, carob seeds, bitter orange peels, and brown chicken eggshells) with a view to its use as a value-added feed supplement for animals based on its biologically active compounds.
+To characterize food waste (carob molasses residue, carob seeds, bitter orange peels and brown chicken eggshells) with a view to their use as a value-added food supplement for animals based on their biologically active compounds.
 Materials and methods.
-In this study, several food by-products were utilized, including carob molasses residue, orange peels, and eggshells.
-The biological material was collected in Boumerdes, Algeria, during 2021, according to the ripening period of the plant material (August for carob and December for oranges).
-For the characterization of the different components of the biological material, phytochemical tests based on coloring reactions, HPLC, atomic absorption spectrophotometry, and solubility in solvents were employed.
+In this study, several food by-products were utilized, including carob molasses residue, orange peels and eggshells.
+The biological material was collected in Boumerdès, Algeria, during 2021, according to the ripening period of the plant material (August for carob and December for oranges).
+For the characterization of the different components of the biological material, phytochemical tests based on color reactions, high-performance liquid chromatography (HPLC), atomic absorption spectrophotometry and solubility in solvents were employed.
 Results.
-The by-products were found to be low in fat and protein and moderately high in sugar.
-Orange peel constitutes a reservoir of vitamin C, carotenoids, and phenolic compounds.
-The mineralogical study showed a predominance of calcium, magnesium, and phosphorus in the eggshells.
+The by-products were found to be low in fat and protein, and moderately high in sugar.
+Orange peel constitutes a reservoir of vitamin C, carotenoids and phenolic compounds.
+The mineralogical study showed a predominance of calcium, magnesium and phosphorus in the eggshells.
 The comparison of by-products shows that carob seeds are the least rich in crude fiber and therefore supply more available carbohydrates, providing more assimilable energy compared to other by-products.
-Conclusion.
-These food byproducts provide bioactive compounds, including vitamin C, carotenoids, phenolic compounds, as well as some minerals, and offer more available energy.
+Conclusions.
+These food by-products provide bioactive compounds, including vitamin C, carotenoids, phenolic compounds, as well as some minerals, and offer more available energy.
 The combination of these by-products constitutes a value-added food supplement for livestock feed.

 País:Portal de Revistas UCR